Hosseinzlf/LLMs_question_answer_project/README.md

 ## 🗝️ Security Note

 - Your API key should **never** be hard-coded in scripts.
 Use environment variables or `.env`.
-- The vector store uses Pickle format.
-Only use `allow_dangerous_deserialization=True` if you completely trust the `.pkl` files you load.

 ---